UtraxHQ/UtraxRepBot/README.md

 Welcome to the **Utrax Reputation Bot**!
 This bot enhances server engagement by allowing users to gain or lose reputation points based on community interactions.

 ## Features
+  - **Reputation Votes for Coin Callers**: Users can vote on the accuracy or success of coin calls made by others, influencing their reputation score.

 - **User Reputation System**: Users can earn **Green Points** (🟢) or **Red Points** (🔴) based on their interactions within the server.

-  - **Green Points**: Positive interactions like helpful messages or answers.
-  - **Red Points**: For negative interactions, although the bot does not initiate this, it counts against the reputation.
+- **Reaction-Based Voting**: Users can vote for messages by reacting with specific emojis (🟢 for positive vote, 🔴 for negative vote).

-- **Integration with Rick Bot**:
+- **Integration with Rick & Smile Bots**:
   - **Solana Contract Address Monitoring**: The bot now integrates with Rick & Smile Bots to monitor and react to Solana contract addresses shared for new coin calls.
-  - **Reputation Votes for Coin Callers**: Users can vote on the accuracy or success of coin calls made by others, influencing their reputation score.

 - **Leaderboard**: Keeps track of the top 10 users based on their reputation score.
   - **Score Calculation**: Users earn points based on the difference between their green and red points.